Canon 300D vs 550D

 Review summary: Canon 300D vs 550D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 300D or the Canon 550D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 300D: